grafana/agent/docs/sources/operator/architecture.md

   action: keep
 ```

-This allows for some decent horizontal scaling capabilities, where each shard
+This allows for horizontal scaling capabilities, where each shard
 will handle roughly 1/N of the total scrape load.
 Note that this does not use
 consistent hashing, which means changing the number of shards will cause
 anywhere between 1/N to N targets to reshuffle.